 “We serve Breakfast, Brunch, Lunch, Sandwiches, Salads, Daily Changing Specials, Home Baking, relationship advice, Tripadvisor bribes and more…”

-This café on Bishy Road is accessed via a small ramp suitable for mobility aids.
-The doorway is narrow and often has curtains drawn across it, but in the past, I’ve managed to get through and seated when using both a manual wheelchair and my power-chair.
-Although there’s not a great deal of room inside for wheelchair use, and it’s often full and busy, staff and local customers are helpful in arranging tables and chairs around in order to assist.
+This café on the iconic Bishy Road is well-known and loved by locals, with friendly staff serving delicious food.
+There’s a small concrete slope leading up to the entrance to the venue – the doorway is narrow and often has curtains drawn across it, but in the past, I’ve managed to get through and seated when using both a manual wheelchair and my power-chair.
+Although there’s not a great deal of room to maneuver inside and it’s often full and busy, staff and local customers are always helpful in arranging tables and chairs around to accommodate you.

 ~

-And there you have it – some of the very best wheelchair-accessible cafes in York.
+And there you have it – by no means an exhaustive list, but some of the very best wheelchair accessible cafes in York.
 We still have a long old way to go with accessibility in York, especially for independent businesses, but I hope this goes to show there are still some great options out there.
-If you’re a disabled person visiting York, pay these lovely venues a visit and have a cuppa (oat milk, no sugar please) on my behalf.
-And pfffff, go on then, I suppose I’ll have a free-from cake or two as well…
+If you’re a disabled person visiting York, please pay these lovely venues a visit and have a cuppa (oat milk, no sugar please) on my behalf.
+And go on then, I suppose I’ll have an allergen-friendly cake or two as well…

 I agree with you about accessible cafes.
 In my local town the good independent cafes, there are 3, only 1 is fully accessible.
 Another has a small step and the third has 3 big steps and no accessible entrance.